-- the work of the Responsible Officer; - the work of the external auditor; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Multi Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the Responsible Officer; - the financial management and governance self-assessment process; - the school resource management self-assessment tool; - the work of the executive managers within the Multi Academy Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditor;

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the Safeguarding, Internal and External Audit, Improvement and Intervention (formerly the Audit and Risk Committee) and a plan to ensure continuous improvement of the system is in place.